ebenostby/bellows/README.md

 No UI is provided (neither GUI nor CLI).

+## running the program
 You need a copy of svgwrite, available via

-	pip install svgwrite
+	`pip install svgwrite`

 The Makefile will fetch svgwrite, put it in a local venv for python, and execute the bellows command.
 Mostly this is so I don't have to remember what to do in 2 years when I make another bellows.

+## using the resulting file
 The bellows drawing is segmented into cut lines and score lines.
 The score lines are intended to be strong enough that the edge material can hold the slats in position for gluing, yet deep enough that